home-assistant/developers.home-assistant/docs/translations.md

 For more information about the translation editor and tools, please see the [Lokalise translate and collaborate documents](https://docs.lokalise.com/en/collections/2909016-translate-and-collaborate).

-Translations are downloaded from Lokalise on every build, so both major and minor releases will have the latest translations available.
+Translations are downloaded from Lokalise on every build, so all major, minor, beta releases and nightly builds will have the latest translations available.

 ## Translation placeholders